-The TV series All Creatures Great and Small is a remake of the beloved book series by James Herriot, premiering on THIRTEEN on January 10, 2021 (see entire schedule).
-The heartwarming tales of a veterinarian who serves an English countryside community kick off the 50th anniversary of Masterpiece, which first aired a television adaptation of the stories in the late 1970s and late 1980s.
+The TV series All Creatures Great and Small is a remake of the beloved book series by James Herriot, now in its third season (airs Sundays at 9 p.m. and streaming with THIRTEEN Passport; see entire schedule).
+The heartwarming tales of a veterinarian who serves an English countryside community kicked off the 50th anniversary of Masterpiece (in 2021), which first aired a television adaptation of the stories in the late 1970s and late 1980s.

 Now, new viewers are being introduced to Herriot, who wrote about his life and barnyard and household visits as a veterinarian more than half a century ago.
 How real is the story?
 In this FAQ, Masterpiece covers both the true history behind All Creatures Great and Small, and how characters, plot, location, and even time period are embellishments on Herriot’s life experiences (see sources for this FAQ, below.)

 Read on for 15 Frequently Asked Questions (FAQ) about James Herriot, author of the All Creatures Great and Small books.

 James Herriot was the pen name chosen by James Alfred “Alf” Wight, a rural veterinarian whose semi-autobiographical stories about caring for animals in the Yorkshire Dales have been enjoyed by generations.
 His gift was an easy, conversational style that captured a fast-disappearing way of life and offered insights into human nature with warmth and ample humor.
 Wight chose the pseudonym partly because the Royal College of Veterinary Surgeons frowned on members who advertised.